Links on Android Authority may earn us a commission. Learn more.

 Between tablets and ever-larger phones, people are consuming most of their long-form content on digital devices.
 Indeed, sales of physical books continue to decline.
 E-book readers serve as the perfect middle ground between the convenience of digital reading, and the physical experience of consuming a real-world book.

-With devices at every price point, Amazon has a near monopoly over the world of e-book readers.
-Earlier this year, we named the 2019 edition of the entry-level Kindle the best e-reader for most users.
-While that recommendation still stands, Amazon’s Kindle Oasis is a more premium device aimed at the discerning reader: Someone willing to spend more for small, nice-to-have features that make a difference over time.
+With devices at every price point, Amazon has a near-monopoly over the world of e-book readers.
+We named the 2019 edition of the entry-level Kindle the best e-reader for most users and the mid-range 2021 Paperwhite snagged our coveted Editor’s Choice award.
+While those recommendations still stand, Amazon’s third-generation Kindle Oasis is a more premium device aimed at the discerning reader: someone willing to spend more for small, nice-to-have features that make a difference over time.
+However, this does mean that the Oasis is the most expensive Kindle you can buy.

 Same old design

 The Kindle Oasis mirrors the form factor of the previous model so closely that it is almost impossible to differentiate between the two.
 Unfortunately, that means it carries forward the pain points of the previous model, too.
-For example, the all-new Kindle Oasis stuck with microUSB for charging, which is borderline ridiculous for a premium device that is supposed to last years.
+For example, the Kindle Oasis is stuck with micro-USB for charging, which is borderline ridiculous for a premium device that is supposed to last years.

 Further, it carries over the significant bezels on three sides, though I don’t really mind those since they make the Kindle easier to hold.
-The key design differentiator over the Kindle Paperwhite are the dual page-turn buttons on the side.
-I wish Amazon would bring these back to the more affordable line up.
+The key design differentiator over the Kindle Paperwhite is the dual page-turn buttons on the side.
+I wish Amazon would bring these back to the more affordable lineup.
 Touch screens are great, and the Oasis has a suitably responsive display, but being able to change pages without lifting your thumb is a significant convenience.

 The Kindle Oasis is IPX8 rated, so you can take it with you to the beach or the swimming pool if you wish.
 I’m a bit unsure of the soft glass on top, though, so you might want to be a bit careful around dust.
 On that note, I found the metal back to be a bit too slippery.
 A case would go a long way in making sure that the Kindle doesn’t slip out of your hands while reading.
 The screen’s off-center skew is an acquired taste, and the imbalanced weight takes some getting used to.